numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 These numerical packages together contain ~780 uses of matrix multiplication.
-Within these packages, matrix multiplication is used more heavily than most comparison operators (``<`` ``!=`` ``<=`` ``>=``), and more heavily even than ``{`` and ``}``.
+Within these packages, matrix multiplication is used more heavily than most comparison operators (``<`` ``!=`` ``<=`` ``>=``).
 When we include the stdlib into our comparisons, matrix multiplication is still used more often in total than any of the bitwise operators, and 2x as often as ``//``.
-This is true even though the stdlib, which contains a fair amount of integer arithmetic and no matrix operations, is ~4x larger than the numeric libraries put together.
-While it's impossible to know for certain, from this data it seems plausible -- even likely -- that on net across all Python code currently being written, matrix multiplication is used more often than ``//`` or other integer operations.
+This is true even though the stdlib, which contains a fair amount of integer arithmetic and no matrix operations, makes up more than 80% of the combined code base.
+(In an interesting coincidence, the numeric libraries make up approximately the same proportion of the 'combined' codebase as numeric tutorials make up of PyCon 2014's tutorial schedule.)

+While it's impossible to know for certain, from this data it seems plausible that on net across all Python code currently being written, matrix multiplication is used more often than ``//`` or other integer operations.